-- → Develop a future plan for place-making at the Commercial Corner that includes the property within the Town limits, the roads and businesses adjacent to the corner, and development and construction plans in the area that may impact the corner, such as the future of the Humpback Bridge. - → Plan for landscaping and a tree border along Washington Grove Lane and Railroad Street. - → Plan for Town of Washington Grove signage to complement existing (wooden) Town signage. - → Improve pedestrian access from Hickory Road and Brown Street; connect to existing Washington Grove Lane sidewalk and the bus stop.
-Integrate planning for a shared use path to Gaithersburg. - → Remove metal traffic gate at terminus of Brown Street, convert the section of Brown Street to Chestnut Road into a shared use path, and introduce a landscape "gate" or pedestrian entry to the Commercial Corner. - → Improve the delineation between Hickory Road and the Commercial Corner east-facing parking.
+- (a) Develop a future plan for place-making at the Commercial Corner that includes the property within the Town limits, the roads and businesses adjacent to the corner, and development and construction plans in the area that may impact the corner, such as the future of the Humpback Bridge. - (b) Plan for landscaping and a tree border along Washington Grove Lane and Railroad Street. - (c) Plan for Town of Washington Grove signage to complement existing (wooden) Town signage. - (d) Improve pedestrian access from Hickory Road and Brown Street; connect to existing Washington Grove Lane sidewalk and the bus stop.
+Integrate planning for a shared use path to Gaithersburg. - (e) Convert the 100-block of Brown Street into a shared use path, and reinforce safe pedestrian connection to the Commercial Corner. - (f) Improve the delineation between Hickory Road and the Commercial Corner east-facing parking.
 Introduce landscaping, sidewalk and limit parking spaces to those required by commercial uses.
-Enable dual frontage tenant spaces or additional tenant spaces facing Hickory Road. - → Examine whether a mixed-use definition would be compatible within the Commercial Corner with upper-level residential apartments/condominiums built over commercial/office tenant spaces. - → Consider the relationship of the Commercial Corner to the City of Gaithersburg commercial properties on opposite side of Railroad Street and Washington Grove Lane. - → Focus on development of beneficial relationships with the owner of the Commercial Corner, as well as proprietors of businesses housed therein. - → Institute a more formal relationship, at the level of Town Council, with the City of Gaithersburg, and work with the City to develop and monitor plans for compatible land uses for properties in the vicinity of the Commercial Corner. - → Work with the Montgomery County Department of Transportation and the City of Gaithersburg to redesign the intersection of Railroad Street and Washington Grove Lane in concert with any proposed changes to the Commercial Corner and the planned shared use path.
+Enable dual frontage tenant spaces or additional tenant spaces facing Hickory Road. - (g) Examine whether a mixed-use definition would be compatible within the Commercial Corner with upper-level residential apartments/condominiums built over commercial/office tenant spaces. - (h) Consider the relationship of the Commercial Corner to the City of Gaithersburg commercial properties on opposite side of Railroad Street and Washington Grove Lane. - (i) Focus on development of beneficial relationships with the owner of the Commercial Corner, as well as proprietors of businesses housed therein. - (j) Institute a more formal relationship, at the level of Town Council, with the City of Gaithersburg, and work with the City to develop and monitor plans for compatible land uses for properties in the vicinity of the Commercial Corner. - (k) Work with the Montgomery County Department of Transportation and the City of Gaithersburg to redesign the intersection of Railroad Street and Washington Grove Lane in concert with any proposed changes to the Commercial Corner and the planned shared use path.